mattkrick/cashay/README.md

 cashay.mutate(mutationName, options)
 ```

 Cashay is smart.
-By default, it will go through all the `mutationHandlers` that are currently, active looking for any handlers for `mutationName`.
+By default, it will go through all the `mutationHandlers` that are currently active, looking for any handlers for `mutationName`.
 Then, it intersects your mutation payload schema with the corresponding queries to automatically fetch all the fields you need.
 No fat queries, no mutation fragments in your queries, no problems.
 If two different queries need the same field but with different arguments (eg. `Query1` needs `profilePic(size:SMALL)` and `Query2` needs `profilePic(size:LARGE)`, it'll take care of that, too.
 For every field that has an argument, it assigns a namespaced alias to it, along with the corresponding variables from the state.
 Then when the result comes back, it de-namespaces it for the `mutationHandler`.

 The options are as follows:
 - `variables`: The variables object to pass onto the GraphQL server.
 Make sure the variables have the same names as what your schema expects so Cashay can automatically create the mutation for you.
 For maximum efficiency, be sure to pass in all variables that you will possibly use (even if that means passing it in as `undefined`).
-If you can't do these 2 things, you can write a `customMutation` (and tell me your usecase!).
+If you can't do these 2 things, you can write a `customMutation` (and tell me your usecase, I'm curious!).
-- `components`: An object the determine which `mutationHandlers` to call.
+- `components`: An object the determines which `mutationHandlers` to call.
 If not provided, it'll call every `component` that has a `mutationHandler` for that `mutationName`.
+See below.

-In the example below, we just call the `comments` component where `key === postId`.
+In this example, we just want to call the `mutationHandler` for the `comments` component where `key === postId`.
+If you wanted to delete Comment #3 (where `key = 3`), you'd want to trigger the `mutationHandler` for `{comments: 3}` and not bother wasting CPU cycles checking `{comments: 1}` and `{comments: 2}`.
 Additionally, we call the `mutationHandler` for `post` if the value is true.
-This allows you to be super efficient and still write multiple mutations that have the same `mutationName`, but affect different queries.
+This might be common if the `post` query includes a `commentCount` that should decrement when a comment is deleted.
+This logic makes Cashay super efficient by default, while still being flexible enough to write multiple mutations that have the same `mutationName`, but affect different queries.
+For example, you might have a mutation called `deleteSomething` that accepts a `tableName` and `id` variable.
+Then, a good practice to to hardcoe `tableName` to `Posts` that component.
+In doing so, you reduce the # of mutations in your schema (since `deleteSomething` can delete any doc in your db).
+Additionally, because you hardcoded in the tableName, you don't have to pass that variable down via `this.props`.

 ```js
 const {postId} = this.props;
 const mutationAffectsPostComponent = true; // can be dynamic, but it's rare... but it happens